closecrowd/apyshell/README.md

     ./apyshell.py demo

+### Modules

+Sometimes, you need some functionality that doesn't fit well into the Extension format.
+Apyshell scripts can call for certain selected Pythons modules to be installed directly into the engine.
+These modules add new commands directly into the symbol table.

+Modules currently available are:

+- numpy
+- time
+- json
+- base64

+Your script installs a module by using the "install_()" command.
+For instance, to make Python's time module available:

+	install_('time')

+and your script will now have access to the time functions.
+Once a module is installed, is stays available until apyshell exits.
+There is no "unstall_()".

+One thing to note: The functions are from Python, but the names have been changed slightly to fit into apyengine's scheme.
+For instance, **asctime() ** is changed to **asctime_()**.
+Functionality is unchanged - only the names.

+A full list of module function names will be in the Apyshell Programming Manual.

 ### Extensions

 Extensions provide advanced features to your scripts, while keeping things safe and simple.
 The selection of extensions available to scripts is controlled by the **extensiondir**  option.

+Extensions are added with the "loadExtension_()" command.
+For example:

+	r = loadExtension_('mqttext')

+If **r** is True, the extension is loaded and it's functions are available to the scripts.
+Unlike Modules, there is a corresponding "unloadExtension_()" command to remove the extension.

 There are many extensions in development.
 They'll be added to the GitHub repo as quickly as their documentation and sample scripts can be updated.